|Flags of Neighboring Countries|

-The flag of Norway features the Scandinavian Cross, or Nordic Cross, like the other Nordic nations such as Denmark, Sweden, Iceland, and Finland.
+The flag of Norway features the Scandinavian Cross, or Nordic Cross,

 The Norwegian national flag is red, with a navy blue cross, off-center slightly toward the hoist side.
 The blue cross, which stretches from top to bottom and left to right across the flag, is outlined in a white border.
 These colors may represent freedom, drawing from the flags of France, the Netherlands, the USA, and the UK.
 The red and blue also reflect the shared history with Denmark and Sweden.